UPRIGHT NO. 1

 MacOS version: AU + NKI

 *NEW: Due to increasing obsolescence/bugs of the VSTi/AU version, we have assembled this SFZ version with freshly re-cut samples, now including release samples!
-To save space, it uses lossless .flac format, reducing size to an astonishing 23 MB!
+To save space, it uses lossless .flac format, reducing size to under 50 MB!
 By far the best version available; requires that you install either Sforzando (Win/MacOS) or Sfizz (Linux) to use (both are free!).

 COMPACT YET ORGANIC